-At LTC, we are committed to student success so we provide support and guidance to help students achieve their goals.
+At the Language Training Centre, we are committed to student success so we provide support and guidance to help students achieve their goals.

 Counselling is a process of problem solving to generate options and solutions and helps you make informed decisions.
 It also provides you with information about available resources.
 It supports you through this process in a confidential and supportive way.
 Counselling Services is voluntary and confidential; it has been developed to help students reach academic and personal success.

 Students are encouraged to meet with a Counsellor if you:

 - have problems that may be interfering with your learning at school

 - feel isolated